 Through the delivery of our Computing curriculum, the children are computer literate and well-prepared for their next step in education.
 Children enjoy computing and the range of skills that they are taught, along with that deeper understanding of how these skills can support them in later life.
+Their learning will build on prior knowledge and understanding, supporting the children in being successful.
 Most importantly, the children have a very clear understanding of what it means to be safe online, how to report anything they feel isn’t right and think about their digital footprint for the future.

 - Computing LTP 23-24.pdf pdf462.1 KbSep 7th, 2023

 - Computing MTP - Year 6.pdf pdf980.9 KbSep 24th, 2022